Language…

 Valid Values

 $7E008A 3 bytes Misc.
-Used for scratch RAM in multiple locations:
+Used as scratch RAM by various routines; see details for more info.
+Usage

 $7E008D 3 bytes Misc.
 Used as scratch RAM in multiple locations: